 This lightweight and easy-to-clean model—thanks to its porcelain-coated grates and lid—can’t be beaten for its very reasonable price tag and grilling prowess.
 Higher-end grills might get you more consistent heat and sturdier construction, but this is a great starter grill.

 This Char-Broil Classic Series model is a 3-burner gas grill that delivers 30,000 BTUs of heat across its 360-square-inch cooking surface, with a secondary warming rack adding 170 square inches.
 Just flip the push button Piezo igniter and you’re in business, ready for ribs, chicken wings, or whatever else you’re craving.
 Two metal side shelves are ideal for holding sauces and plates, and it’s easy to cart around on its two wheels.
+Keep in mind that since the knobs have a smaller range than some other models, and it's tricky to get the exact temperature you want.

 Dimensions (DxWxH): 24.1 x 51.2 x 43.5 inches | Cooking Area: 360 square inches | BTU/hour: 30,000